Meet Alastor

 Meet Lulu

-Lulu is one of our newer additions to the flock, brought in as a relinquish to us.
+Lulu is one of our newer additions to the flock, brought in as a relinquish to us, due to her noise level.
+She definitely makes her voice heard!
 She has been a great example of a female quaker with her sweet and sassy temperament changes.
-She loves to talk and typically says: “Good Girl”, “Peek-a-Boo”, “Step Up”, “Whatcha Doin?”, “Bacon, Bacon, Bacon”, “Yum, YUM”.
+She loves to talk and is always learning new phrases and sounds, but typically says: “Good Girl”, “Peek-a-Boo”, “Step Up”, “Whatcha Doin?”, “Bacon, Bacon, Bacon”, “Yum, YUM”.
+She also loves to lay on her back in your open palm if she trusts you.

 About Quaker Parrots